Measure and integration on Boolean algebras of regular open subsets in a topological space: A categorical perspective

 \item The collection $\{p_\bsC$; \ $\bsC\in\Cred\}$ is a natural transformation from $\Xi\circ\sig$ to $\Upsilon\circ\bet$. \ethmlist }

-Any Stonean probability space $(\sS^*,\mu^*)$ can be seen as a credence space $(\sS^*,\clop(\sS^*),\mu^*)$ (because $\clop(\sS^*)$ is itself a Boolean subalgebra of $\gR(\sS^*)$.)
+Any Stonean probability space $(\sS^*,\mu^*)$ can be seen as a content space $(\sS^*,\clop(\sS^*),\mu^*)$ (because $\clop(\sS^*)$ is itself a Boolean subalgebra of $\gR(\sS^*)$.)
 Any continuous function between two Stonean spaces automatically induces a Boolean algebra homomorphism between their algebras of clopen sets (see Remark \ref{clopen.algebra.remark}).
-Thus, if this function is also measure-preserving (i.e. if it is a morphism in the category $\StPr$), then it is a credence space morphism.
+Thus, if this function is also measure-preserving (i.e. if it is a morphism in the category $\StPr$), then it is a content space morphism.
 Thus, through a slight abuse of notation, we can regard $\StPr$ as a subcategory of $\Cred$, so that the functor $\sigma$ can be seen as an functor from $\Cred$ to itself.
 Likewise, $\CmpCred$ is a subcategory of $\Cred$, so $\bet$ can be seen as an endofunctor on $\Cred$.
 Proposition \ref{gleason.natural.transform} strongly suggests that the system $\{p_\bsC$; \ $\bsC\in\Cred\}$ is a natural transformation from the endofunctor $\sigma$ to the endofunctor $\bet$.
-But unfortunately, this is not the case, because $p_\bsC$ is {\em not}, in general, a morphism in the category $\Cred$.\footnote{For $p_\bsC$ to be a credence space morphism, $p_\bsC^{-1}:\hgB\into\clop(\sS^*)$ must be a Boolean algebra homomorphism.
-But this is false in general, as explained in Footnote \ref{gleason.covering.C3.footnote}.} It is for this reason that Proposition \ref{gleason.natural.transform} is formulated in terms of $\Xi\circ\sigma$ and $\Ups\circ\bet$, because $p_\bsC$ {\em is} a morphism in the category $\INT$.
+But unfortunately, this is not the case, because $p_\bsC$ is {\em not}, in general, a morphism in the category $\Cred$.\footnote{For $p_\bsC$ to be a content space morphism, $p_\bsC^{-1}:\hgB\into\clop(\sS^*)$ must be a Boolean algebra homomorphism.
+But this is false in general, as explained in Footnote \ref{gleason.covering.C3.footnote}.} This is why Proposition \ref{gleason.natural.transform} is formulated in terms of $\Xi\circ\sigma$ and $\Ups\circ\bet$, because $p_\bsC$ {\em is} a morphism in the category $\INT$.